Leaf Litter 101: The Complete Bioactive Guide for Terrariums

 How Much Leaf Litter Do We Use?

-For your cleanup crew, how much leaf litter you need will depend on how much detritus (decaying organic material) your terrarium produces.
+How much leaf litter you need for your cleanup crew will depend on the amount of detritus (decaying organic material) your terrarium produces.

-That’s the stuff that springtails and isopods feed on, after all, and leaf litter is a good source as it can break down quickly.
+That’s the stuff that springtails/isopods feed on, after all, and leaf litter is a good source as it can break down quickly.

 Pro Tip: If it’s a freshly planted terrarium, you’ll want to supplement it with a healthy supply of leaf litter.
 As the system likely won’t yet produce enough organic waste for your isopods to consume.
 Over time, a settled terrarium will drop more of its own leaves.